9 HIV infection

 - WHO uses the acronym AFASS for acceptable, feasible, affordable, sustainable and safe.

 Diagnosing HIV infection in a child

-9-14 How is HIV infection diagnosed?
+9-14 How is HIV infection diagnosed in children?

-In older children (and adults) the ELISA or rapid screening tests are used to confirm the diagnosis of HIV infection.
+In older children (and adults) the HIV rapid screening tests are used to confirm the diagnosis of HIV infection.
 These tests detect antibodies against HIV in the blood and usually become positive between 2 to 6 weeks after the infection (i.e. after the window period for the screening tests).
-As maternal HIV antibodies cross the placenta to the infant, and can remain in the infant’s blood for up to 18 months after delivery, the screening tests can only diagnose HIV infection in an infant if the test remains positive after 18 months of age.
+As maternal HIV antibodies cross the placenta to the infant, and can remain in the infant’s blood for up to 18 months after delivery, the rapid screening tests can only diagnose HIV infection in an infant if the test remains positive after 18 months of age.
 A positive screening test in the infant before 18 months may simply indicate that there are still maternal antibodies to HIV in an infant who is not infected (i.e. HIV-exposed but not infected).

 A PCR test (polymerase chain reaction) detects HIV DNA (part of the genetic code of HIV).
 If the PCR blood test is positive the infant is infected with HIV.
 As the PCR test may take up to 6 weeks after the time of infection to become positive (the window period for the PCR test), an HIV-infected infant may have a negative test during this time (a false negative test).

 If the PCR test is positive it must always be confirmed with a second PCR test.